dkarunat123/CCHS-Population-Health-Analysis/README.md

 05_build_data_mart.R
 ```

-The resulting data mart can then be used directly in SQLite, Power BI, or Tableau.
+The resulting data mart was then used directly in SQLite, Power BI, or Tableau.

 The raw CCHS data are not included in the repository because of their size.
 The `data/raw/` directory is excluded through `.gitignore`.